OpenGATE/Gate/docs/defining_a_geometry.rst

   /gate/world/describe

-The output of this command is shown in figure 3.1.
+The output of this command is shown in :numref:`World-updated`.
 The parameters associated with the *world* volume can be modified to be adapted to a specific simulation configuration.
 Only the shape of the *world* volume, which is a box, cannot be changed.
 For instance, the X length can be